 2. The Books and Course Materials fee;

-No refunds will be given if a student terminates or withdrawal occurs after Course 1 (in Adobe) or Module 1 (in Moodle) is completed in the HLOP online program.
+No refunds will be given if a student terminates or withdrawal occurs after Course 1 (in Adobe) or Module 1 (in Moodle) is completed in the HLOP online program or after 30 days of a start date.
 This is enough time for a proper evaluation of the quality of the HLOP online program.
 Due to the inherent variability in each Student’s dedication, effort, performance, and other facts pertaining to each Student’s ability to absorb and learn the course curriculum, HHI cannot and will not refund fees to any student who chooses to notify Hippocrates Health Institute of a desired withdrawal or termination from learning in HLOP who have participated in the HLOP online program past Course 1 (in Adobe) or Module 1 (in Moodle).

 Students moving from one class date to another class date incur a transfer fee of $200, which includes the cost of administrative changes: re-administration technology set up for new class.

 30. Choice of Law.
 This Agreement shall be interpreted in accordance with the laws of the State of Florida, without regard to the conflict of laws principles thereof.

 31. Interpretation.
 No adverse inference shall be drawn against the party whose attorneys physically prepared this Agreement.
 The provisions protecting HHI’s intellectual property, materials, and program are intended to be as broad and inclusive as Florida law permits.